×

 * Barbara Damron

-WICHE Vice Chair, Professor and Senior Advisor to the Dean, University of New Mexico
+WICHE Chair, and Professor, College of Nursing and School of Medicine, Senior Advisor to the Director of Project ECHO, University of New Mexico

 Bill Soules